 - Socks should be plain and dark e.g. grey or navy.

 - A grey pinafore dress, grey skirt or grey trousers.

 - Navy school sweatshirt or navy school cardigan.

-- A blue and white checked dress may be worn in the summer.
+- A blue and white checked dress or grey shorts may be worn in the summer.